willis7/slack/README.md

 # Slack

 This project started as an embedded package in my Golossary project.
-After a code review from Brian Ketelsen I was convinced to open source this code as a standalone package.
+After a positive code review from Brian Ketelsen I decided to open source this code as a standalone package.

 ## Design

 This package was heavily influenced by the `net/http` package which allows users to define a `Handler` for a given pattern.
-The same principle is used for events:
+The same principle is used here for events:

 ``` go
     mux := slack.NewEventMux()
     mux.Handle("message", slack.HandlerFunc(RTMMessage))
 ```

-In the example above we use the user defined `RTMMessage` function, which satisfies the `Handler` interface, with the `message` event.
+In the example above we use the user defined `RTMMessage` function, which satisfies the `Handler` interface with the `message` event.
 Similarly, we could apply our  `RTMHello` function to the `hello` event.
 This might look like:

 ``` go
     ...